Separable commutative algebras in equivariant homotopy theory: The indecomposable condition

 Next we check when these two rings are indecomposable.
 To this end, recall that for any henselian pair $(R,I)$, the reduction $R\to R/I$ induced a bijection on idempotents, because the $R$-algebra $R[X]/(X^2-X)$ classifying idempotents is \'etale, see \cite[Tag 09XI]{stacks-project}.
 This in particular applies to the $I$-adically complete ring $\widehat{A(G)}_I$.
 It also applies to the quotient ring $\widehat{A(G)}_I/([G]))$ as it is a finitely generated module over the complete Noetherian ring $\widehat{A(G)}_I$, hence also $I$-adically complete.
 We are thus reduced to checking when the two rings

 are indecomposable.
 Since the first quotient is $\mathbb Z$, and $[G]-|G|\in I$, we are reduced to checking when the two rings $\Z$ and $\Z/|G|$ are indecomposable.
-By the Chinese Remainder Theorem this holds if and only if $G$ is a nontrivial $p$-group for some prime $p$. \end{proof}
+By the Chinese Remainder Theorem this holds if and only if $G$ is a nontrivial $p$-group for some prime $p$.
+It is only left to note that IC always holds if $G$ is the trivial group. \end{proof}

 \begin{Exa} For a finite group $G$, consider $KU \in \Fun(BG, \CAlg)$, the spectrum of topological $K$-theory with trivial $G$-action.
 Then $\pi_0(KU^{hG})$ is the completion of the complex representation ring $RU(G)$ at the augmentation ideal $I$.
 The observation about henselian pairs in the previous proof shows that the quotient map